-Small Farmers Will Save the World
+Small Farmers Saving the World

 Almost 1 billion people across the globe are undernourished, according to data from the United Nations.
 As an additional 2 to 3 billion people join the world’s population by 2050, public health officials warn that the number of men, women, and children who don’t get enough to eat will rise exponentially.